pan-community/Hello-World-Solution/README.md

 <br/><br/>

-# Stack Elements

-### Deploy

-* instantiate or destroy the NGFW + 2 Ubuntu hosts topology in Azure
+# Tech Library Submodules

+The Common Design Principle concept also promotes solutions created using shareable and re-usable content housed in a tech library.
+Pre-built content is available for each layer of the solution stack.
+This content is pulled into the hello world solution as git submodules.

+The tech library content can be found at: https://gitlab.com/panw-gse/tech-library

+The workflow and playlists skillets utilize the tech library to:

+1. simplify solution development by referencing items from the tech library
+2. use automations that may be outside a user's core competence
+3. easily get source content updates without having to copy-paste content

+The hello world solution uses the following tech library components:

+* deployment-tools: provide the Azure login and subscription selection
+* topology-1-ngfw-2-hosts: terraform templates to deploy the topology
-* baseline the NGFW: licensing, content updates, software upgrades
+* panos-ansible-upgrade-downgrade: Ansible playbook used to baseline the NGFW

-### Configure
+* ironskillet-components: IronSkillet snippets used in the configure playlist

-* configure the NGFW as a 3-zone/interface gateway
+* panos-config-elements: reference snippets to configure the NGFW
-* coming soon: Ubuntu host routing configuration

-### Exercise

-* coming soon: traffic generation from Ubuntu hosts

-### Assess

-* validation report using a small set of compliance checks
+* panos-validation-snippets: reference snippets for the assessment report

 <br/>

 Prerequisites
 ============

-The following are required to use the hello world solution:
+The following are required to implement the hello world solution:

 * Azure subscription
-* VM-100 authcode (VM-50 is NOT supported in Azure)
+* VM-100 authcode activated in the [Palo Alto Networks Customer Support Portal](https://support.paloaltonetworks.com) (VM-50 is NOT supported in Azure)
-* panhandler installed to run the solution workflow
+* [panhandler installed](https://live.paloaltonetworks.com/t5/skillet-tools/install-and-get-started-with-panhandler/ta-p/307916) to run the solution workflow

 <br/>

 Usage
 =====

-1. import the Hello World solution project into panhandler
+1. import the Hello World solution repository into panhandler
 2. play the workflow skillet
 3. check the boxes for required workflow stages and Submit